RadeonOpenCompute/ROCm_Documentation/Current_Release_Notes/Current-Release-Notes.rst

 There is no known workaround for the issue at this time.

-Random Freeze while Running Tensorflow Benchmarks
+Random Hang while Running Tensorflow Benchmarks
 -----------------------------------------------------

-A freeze has been observed with Tensorflow benchmarks at random times.
-It is noticed that the frequency of the freeze is more with MultiGPU runs (75% reproducibility) compared to Single GPU runs (20% reproducibility) when executed with higher iterations.
+A software hang has been observed with Tensorflow benchmarks at random times.
+The hang occurs more frequently on systems with multiple GPUs than a single GPU.

 You can kill the process or use  CNTRL + C to recover the system.

 There is no known workaround at this time.
-Note, the issue does not occur when executed with the Debug version of Runtime/Libraries.